How to Use Chainguard Security Advisories

 And you should get output similar to what you got before, with a printed Linky on the command line.

-If your project requires a more specific set of packages that aren't included within the general-purpose Python Chainguard Image, you'll first need to check if the package you want is already available on the wolfi-os repository.
+If your project requires a more specific set of packages that aren't included within the general-purpose Python Chainguard Container, you'll first need to check if the package you want is already available on the wolfi-os repository.

-apk install
+apk add

 you need to use theUSER root